GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 Extensions APIs don't set `chrome.runtime.lastError` with promises.
 {% endAside %}

-This form of error notification also lets you write async logic in a more synchronous style.
+This form of error notification also helps you write async logic in a more synchronous style.

 ### Using async/await